Section 7.7 Interference

 If you have not done so already, sketch a graph of the sum of the two waves at \(t = 0 \) showing at least two full wavelengths.

-When two waves add together at the same location in space, the sum of the two waves is the result of interference.
-The degree of interference can be quantified using the relative phase between the two waves, which has two parts: (1) the natural phase difference from the initial creation of each wave and (2) the phase difference due to the path length difference \(\Delta D\text{.}\) The path length difference is the difference in distances traveled by the two waves from their source to the point of interference.
+When two waves add together at the same location in space, the sum of the two waves causes interference.
+The degree of interference can be quantified using the relative phase between the two waves.

-Definition 7.7.1.
+Definition 7.7.2.
 Maximum Constructive Interference.

-Two waves undergo maximum constructive interference if their relative phase is an integer multiple of \(2\pi\) such as
+Two similar waves undergo maximum constructive interference if their relative phase is an integer multiple of \(2\pi\) such as

 \begin{equation*}